Sabirah42/Serverless_CICD/README.md

 - Jenkins can in fact run on your local machine, so why bother really setting up an EC2 instance for Jenkins to run on it?
 :pencil: Have a group discussion and think about the advantages and disavantages of each of these approaches before you move on.

 - In order to create your EC2 instance with all it needs for you to set up Jenkins, take a look at the `CloudFormation` template added in the project.
-The template is made to work as is, however, you need to add the identifier for your S3 bucket you created previously.
+The template is made to work pretty much as is.
+The *only section you need to modify* is the identifier for the S3 bucket you created previously.
 Can you spot where you need to add it?

 Then, create a new **stack** based on your CloudFormation template on AWS.

 - Install and configure Jenkins on your EC2 instance.
 You will first need to connect to your EC2 instance.
-There are several ways to achieve this, you can find an example [here](https://github.com/makersacademy/devops-course/tree/main/serverless-cicd#supporting-materials)
+There are several ways to achieve this, you can find an example [here](https://github.com/makersacademy/devops-course/tree/main/serverless-cicd#supporting-materials).

 - You will know you have successfully installed Jenkins after you open your `EC2 instance public http url` on the browser and you get a `Getting Started` window with the following title: `Unlock Jenkins`.

 - Once you get to this stage, research how you can gain access to the Jenkins home screen (and I suggest you install the plugins that Jenkins recommends).

+### Create new Jenkins item

+- Once Jenkins is fully set up.
+It is time to add a `New Item`.
+The one we will use for this project will be of type `Pipeline`, and not a freestyle project!

 ### Add a webhook for GitHub to notify Jenkins

 - Now you have successfully installed Jenkins, excellent work!
 The next step is to figure out how your GitHub repository is going to contact your Jenkins instance when an `event` occurs.
 And which events should be taken into account?
 Some of them?
 All of them?

 ### Add CI to your project
 - Now that you know what CI is.
-What sort of steps do you think you should include in your Jenkins job?
+What sort of steps do you think you should include in your Jenkins job (aka `Jenkinsfile`)?
 What sort of checks should you include before your application is deployed to the Cloud?
 - Remember that, ultimately, the idea is for your job to pass all the necessary checks before moving to the CD task.

 - That's great!
 But, shouldn't Jenkins have some sort of access to my GitHub repository to access the application files?
 Maybe you're right!
 Research the following and discuss in your group: `Jenkins credentials`

+:exclamation: Important: Regarding the above, the only credentials that we are seeking to set are those that will allow Jenkins to succesfully connect to our project GitHub repo :grinning: - So please do not set any sort of Cloud Credentials in Jenkins for you as users of your Jenkins server.

 ### Add CD to your project
 - Great job!
 Now you have a passing CI job, the next step is to be able to deploy your application to the S3 bucket you created initially.